-Walkways should not be paved or repaved with a visually incompatible material such as contemporary pavers, gravel, or flagstone.
+Walkways should not be paved or repaved with a material other than poured concrete, such as brick, gravel, or flagstone.

 Removing historically appropriate material and replacing it with another material such as contemporary concrete pavers, fieldstones, gravel or dirt, would not be compatible with the historic character of the district.
 In instances where the walkway has already been altered, property owners are encouraged to consider restoring it with more historically compatible material when the non-original material has come to the end of its useful life.